guoshijiang/da-challenger/README.md

 ### start

-Config .env, You can refer to .env_example, if config finish, you can exec following command
+Config .env, You can refer to .env_example, if config finished, you can exec following command

 ```bash
 ./da-challenger